Find and fix vulnerabilities in Artifactory container repositories

 Snyk’s integration with Artifactory enables you to find and fix vulnerabilities in both your open source dependencies and your container images all within the Artifactory repositories.
 Going beyond simply reporting on the number of vulnerabilities, Snyk Container speeds up your efforts to fix container vulnerabilities by providing recommended fix options and prioritized vulnerability details.

-Whether using a private Artifactory installation or a cloud-based setup, start scanning your container images by setting up the integration information in the Snyk application console and you’ll be ready to scan your images.
+JFrog Artifactory integration is available now for Snyk Pro and Enterprise plans and works with both on-prem and cloud-based Artifactory repositories.
+It’s easy to get started.
+Start scanning your container images by setting up the integration information in the Snyk application console and you’ll be ready to find and fix vulnerabilities in your container images.

 Snyk will be a KubeCon EU March 30 – April 2 and a couple of Snyk-ers will be involved in KubeCon presentations: